libxsmm/libxsmm/documentation/libxsmm_aux.md

 double libxsmm_timer_duration(unsigned long long tick0, unsigned long long tick1);
 ```

+## Meta Image File I/O
+Loading and storing data (I/O) is normally out of LIBXSMM's scope.
+However, comparing results (correctness) or writing files for visual inspection is clearly desired.
+This is particularly useful with images when processed by the DNN domain.
+The MHD function domain provides support for the Meta Image File format (MHD).
+Tools such as ITK-SNAP or ParaView can be used to inspect, compare, and modify images even beyond two-dimensional images.

+Writing an image is per `libxsmm_mhd_write`, and loading an image split in two stages: (1)&#160;`libxsmm_mhd_read_header`, and (2)&#160;`libxsmm_mhd_read`.
+The latter allows to allocate a properly sized buffer, which is then used to take the data per `libxsmm_mhd_read`.
+When reading data, an on-the-fly type conversion is supported.
+Moreover, data already in memory can be compared against file-data without allocating memory or reading the file into memory.

 ## Memory Allocation
 The C interface ('libxsmm_malloc.h') provides functions for aligned memory one of which allows to specify the alignment (or to request an automatically selected alignment).
 The automatic alignment is also available with a `malloc` compatible signature.
 The size of the automatic alignment depends on a heuristic, which uses the size of the requested buffer.
 **NOTE**: Only `libxsmm_free` is supported to deallocate the memory.